I do hope you'll enjoy my patterns, which are linked below. Thanks for visiting, and thanks for your interest!

 - Flower applique

 - Frost flower

 - Abstract flower: free pattern and a step-by-step flower tutorial

 - Small heart applique

 - Single crochet triangle pattern

 - See the "Christmas patterns" section below for snowflake motifs.

 09 of 12

 Christmas Crochet Patterns by Amy Solovay

-My free Christmas patterns are pretty basic; I'm not too excited about making things that can only be used for one month out of the year, and my crochet designs reflect that.
-I tend to stick with general wintery motifs like snowflakes and snowmen, which can be used long after the Christmas holiday has passed.
-I love using color combinations suggestive of Christmas - red and green, red and white, red white and green, red and gold, red and silver...that way, even people who don't celebrate Christmas can use these patterns; it's easy to recolor these designs and make them look totally different.
+These free Christmas patterns are pretty basic with general wintery motifs like snowflakes and snowmen, which can be used long after the Christmas holiday has passed.
+Also, they use color combinations suggestive of Christmas—red and green, red and white, red white and green, red and gold, red and silver.
+That way, even people who don't celebrate Christmas can use these patterns; it's easy to recolor these designs and make them look different.

 - Christmas crochet afghan